Equity-Transformer: Solving NP-hard Min-Max Routing Problems as Sequential Generation with Equity Context: Detail of Experimental Setting

 \subsection{Attention Model}

-The Attention Model (AM) \cite{kool2018attention} serves as a fundamental component in numerous models, employing attention mechanisms to address a wide range of routing problems, including TSP, CVRP, PDP, and others, with remarkable effectiveness.
+The Attention Model (AM) \cite{kool2018attention} serves as a fundamental component in numerous models, employing attention mechanisms to address a wide range of routing problems, including TSP, CVRP, PDP, and others.
 During the training phase, we adhere to the recommended hyperparameters provided by the open-source code\footnote{\url{https://github.com/wouterkool/attention-learn-to-route}}.
 Additionally, we adopt a similar strategy for fine-tuning as ET.
+During the inference step, AM$^\dagger$ also utilizes the same strategy as ET$^\dagger$.